stephan-nylinder/module-organising-data-dm-practices/_episodes/001-storage.md

 {: .discussion}

-#### Creating a backup strategy in 10 steps
+> ### Creating a backup strategy in 10 steps
+>

-1. Find out whether your institution has a backup strategy
+> 1. Find out whether your institution has a backup strategy
-2. Determine what you want to back up
+> 2. Determine what you want to back up
-3. Decide how many backups you will need and how frequently to back up
+> 3. Decide how many backups you will need and how frequently to back up
-4. Decide where backups will be stored
+> 4. Decide where backups will be stored
-5. Determine how much storage capacity will be needed
+> 5. Determine how much storage capacity will be needed
-6. Determine if there are tools you could use to automate backup
+> 6. Determine if there are tools you could use to automate backup
-7. Determine how long backups will be kept and how they will be destroyed
+> 7. Determine how long backups will be kept and how they will be destroyed
-8. Determine how personal data will be protected
+> 8. Determine how personal data will be protected
-9. Devise a disaster recovery plan
+> 9. Devise a disaster recovery plan
-10. Assign responsibilities
+> 10. Assign responsibilities
+{: .callout}

 > ### Further reading
 >